 There are many compliance benefits to having a solid system of record in place, where employees can easily find completed training courses, governmental forms, and employment agreements in case of an audit.
 Another compliance benefit of using HRIS is faster and easier distribution of updated policies to all employees.

 Some HRIS platforms also include features for building, running, and analyzing reports based on the data they maintain, but this is a less common offering compared to HCM solutions.
 The systems that offer reporting and analysis features can provide HR teams with valuable real-time data that can aid overall HR planning and strategy.

-As demonstrated by Amazon, not having a unified, integrated HR information system in place can lead to disaster.
+As demonstrated by Amazon's 2021 struggles with accurate employee leave, pay, and benefits, not having a unified, integrated HR information system in place can lead to disaster.
 Organizations of all sizes should carefully assess gaps and risks in their legacy software and select the platform that will meet workforce needs today and in the future to realize the full benefits of an HR technology investment.

 Choosing the right HRIS for an organization can be a daunting but rewarding task.
 When implemented, an HRIS will impact employees and administrators across the organization, so it needs to be powerful enough to handle all the data being entered while also intuitive enough that it’s easy to use.

-- Set up a demonstration: Organize live demonstrations from the top contenders with every committee member in attendance.
-Use the list of needs from Step 2 above to help craft questions.
+Organize live demonstrations from the top contenders with every committee member in attendance.
+Use the list of needs from above to help craft questions.
 Ask for examples of how the vendor has implemented their solution for similar clients.
 Remember, the purpose of the demonstration isn’t to see how powerful or fancy the platform is, but how well it fits your specific organizational needs.